yiguangchao/chainlens-web3-backend/README.md

 - receipt `status`, `gasUsed`, token contract address, and log index

 Native transfer rows use `logIndex = -1` to avoid colliding with ERC20 log rows from the same transaction.

+## License

+This project is for learning, portfolio demonstration, and Web3 backend engineering practice.